-The topic for the IPE varies from year to year.
-To get a sense of the range of topics covered and how the IPE works, please click on the links below:
+To get a sense of the range of topics covered and how the Integrated Policy Exercise works, please visit the links below:

 - 2012: U.S.-Mexico Border Policy.
 Led by Ann Lin.